Oregon officials ask for help identifying stolen headstones

 “Normally we would have these maintained as evidence, but the District Attorney said to take photos and return them to see if we can’t get them back where they belong,” Jenista said.
 “If they aren’t restored to their proper places, the Josephine County Historical Society will be the stewards of that property.”

-The remaining markers have indeed been turned over to the Historical Society in Grants Pass, which has so far been able to trace two of the remaining markers: brass placards belonging the Cameron Family that were taken from the Independent Order of Odd Fellows Cemetery, off of Foothill Boulevard.
+The remaining markers have been turned over to the Historical Society in Grants Pass, which, so far, has been able to trace two of the remaining markers: brass placards belonging the Cameron Family that were taken from the Independent Order of Odd Fellows Cemetery, off Foothill Boulevard.

 “We tracked down their obituaries, too, but really we’re taking photos of everything we find to see if they can be matched with our inventory,” said Pat Heumann, research coordinator for the Historical Society.